ORNL-TechInt/ORNL-TechInt-Page/README.md

  * To change HTML content, edit the corresponding .src file.
-If you're just updating the git repository so someone else can fetch it and deploy your change, that's all you need to do.
+If you're just updating the git repository so someone else can fetch it and deploy your change, that's all you need to do (well, except for 'git commit -a' and 'git push').
 The person redeploying the files must run make after the .src files are up to date to rebuild the .html files.

  * The .css file will be reloaded by browsing requests directly (the user may need to issue a refresh), so there's no need to rebuild